Geriatric Residency

 This is a full-time residency program, with residents practicing four days per week in the clinic and one day per week devoted to the didactic curriculum.

 The University of Minnesota's Geriatric Residency is a 12-month program, currently September 1 through August 31 of each year.
+Under special circumstances a resident would be able to start the 12 month period on January 2.
 The initial application cycle ends January 31st of each year.
 Interviews are scheduled in February and admission decisions are made by the middle of March.
 Our rolling application deadline allows people to apply after the January deadline if there are still placement slots available.
 The academic portion of the residency schedule follows the University of Minnesota academic calendar.

-There are currently 45 didactic modules in the year-long residency curriculum.
-As prescribed by ABPTRFE, there are a minimum of 300 educational hours in the program.
-The topics are derived from the Description of Specialty Practice for Geriatric Physical Therapy, published by the Specialty Council on Geriatric Physical Therapy (part of the American Board of Physical Therapy Specialties).
+The didactic curriculum runs concurrently with the clinical experience.
+It is designed with both weekly and program long modules.
+The module topics are drawn from the Description of Specialty Practice for Geriatric Physical Therapy, published by the Specialty Council on Geriatric Physical Therapy.
 This is the same document that is the basis for the geriatric board-certified specialty exam (GCS).
+ABPTRFE standards set a minimum of 300 hours for the didactic program.

-As prescribed by ABPTRFE, residents receive 4 hours of 1:1 mentoring with a geriatric clinical specialist each week for a minimum of 150 hours.
+The standards from ABPTRFE set a minimum of 150 hours of 1:1 clinical mentoring.
+Residents receive 1:1 mentoring on a weekly basis, generally in 4 hour sessions with a physical therapist who is either board certified in geriatrics, a graduate of an accredited geriatric residency, or who demonstrates significant and current clinical experience in geriatric physical therapy practice.
 During this time, the mentor observes the resident during patient care (both evaluations and treatment sessions) and provides individualized feedback to the resident, both during and outside of direct patient care.
 Mentoring in a clinical residency requires an in-depth reflective process and active direction by the resident.

 Residents will be non-degree seeking graduate students at the University of Minnesota.
 The program requires registering for one 2-credit course each semester.
 Residents are guaranteed in-state tuition rates.
 As an enrolled student, residents are eligible for traditional University of Minnesota benefits which include full University library services.